dermasugita/bicseq2_pipeline/README.md

 # prerequirements

 Prepare following files before you run bicseq2\_pipeline.
-+ Prepare chromosome file.
-For detail, see the example directory.
++ A file containing the chromosome number that you are going to analyse.
+You can see the exact format going to the example directory.
-+ Prepare reference files splitted by each chromosome and put them in a directory.
++ Make a new directory and place reference files split by chromosome there.
-+ Prepare mappability files for each chromosome and put them in a directory.
++ Make another directory and place mappability files of each chromosome there.

 Then install bicseq2-norm and bicseq2-seg from [the official web site](http://compbio.med.harvard.edu/BIC-seq/).
 Please add NBICseq-norm and NBICseq-seg to your PATH.

 Mappability files should be tab-deliminated and have two columns (start and end position).
-Raw mappability data is available from [here](https://bismap.hoffmanlab.org/).
-Determine optimal threshold and fix the file to the required format written before.
+Raw mappability data is available [here](https://bismap.hoffmanlab.org/).
+Determine optimal threshold of mappability and purse it into the required format.

-File names of fasta and mappability should be the same as that in the example/fasta and example/mappability directory.
+File names of fasta and mappability should be exactly the same as those in the example/fasta and example/mappability directory.

 # Installation